zyanchew/accessibility-measure/README.md

 Accessibility metric: ![Equation to calculate accessibility of a census block group](accessibility_metrics.png)

 In this project, accessibility metric indicating how accessible is a certain services to a community based on the number of visit of certain category of POI in the area.
+The distance decay function is included in the accessibility metric to reflect the sensitivity of distance between community and POI.

 ## Results
 Key insights included: